akfamily/akshare/docs/README.rst

 :orphan:

 =========================================
-AkShare documentation quick start guide
+AKShare documentation quick start guide
 =========================================

-This file provides a quick guide on how to compile the AkShare documentation.
+This file provides a quick guide on how to compile the AKShare documentation.

 Setup the environment